+John’s career in the photography industry spans more than 35 years.
+Originally trained as a commercial photographer, he set up his own studio in Melbourne when he was 22.
 Bored by the industry, he packed it in and hit the road in 1986 to become a photojournalist.
-The world has been his studio since and the past 20 years have been spent as a true gypsy wandering the world's trouble spots.
-His career had had him working in Afghanistan, Cambodia, Bosnia, Sudan, Kosovo, Mozambique, West Sahara, Eritrea, Laos, Lebanon and East Timor to name but a few.
-His subject is mainly about communities at risk, ordinary people trying to survive the horrors of war.
+The world has been his studio ever since, and he has spent the past 20 years as a true gypsy, wandering the planet.
+His career has had him working in Afghanistan, Cambodia, Bosnia, Sudan, Kosovo, Mozambique, Western Sahara, Eritrea, Laos, Lebanon and East Timor, to name but a few places.
+His subject is mainly about communities at risk, including, ordinary people trying to survive the horrors of war.